Hugoberry/duckdb-pbix-extension/README.md

 ## Running the extension
 To run the extension code, simply start the shell with `./build/release/duckdb`.

 Now we can use the features from the extension directly in DuckDB.
-The template contains a single scalar function `pbix()` that takes a string arguments and returns a string:
+The template contains a single scalar function `pbix_meta()` that takes two string arguments (filename and metadata table) and returns the contents of the metadata table:
 ```
-D select pbix('Jane') as result;
+D select * from pbix_meta('some.pbix','table');
 ┌───────────────┐
 │    result     │
 │    varchar    │